Rajarshi12321/House_prices_scraped/README.md

 ## Results
 The results of the project : This project is able to scrape 27900 data with 70+ features

+You can check out the scrapped data that I published on [kaggle](https://www.kaggle.com/datasets/rajarshiroy0123/house-prices-in-india-2023)

 ## Contributing
 Contributions to this project are welcome!
 If you find any issues or have ideas for improvements, please open an issue or submit a pull request.
 Let's work together to enhance the scrape data and make the program more accurate.